 In addition, the Doctor of Physiotherapy program at Melbourne will offer a focus on professional commitment, responsibility and clinical leadership through

-Graduates will be eligible to apply for registration in any state within Australia and may be eligible to study and work overseas.
-Canadian students, who wish to practice as a physiotherapist upon their return to Canada, should visit the Canadian Alliance of Physiotherapy Regulators' website for accreditation and certification information: http://www.alliancept.org/
+Canadian students who wish to practice as a physiotherapist upon their return to Canada should visit the Canadian Alliance of Physiotherapy Regulators' website for accreditation and certification information: www.alliancept.org/

 Selection will be based on academic record (grade point average--GPA) from a completed three- or four-year university degree.
 The Selection Committee will also conduct interviews.
 To be competitive, it is anticipated that applicants will have achieved a standard of at least 70% or higher GPA in their undergraduate degree.

 An applicant's GPA results will be measured by considering the last three years of the applicant's undergraduate coursework studies (including Honours).
 Weightings will be applied according to the approved Melbourne Adjusted Grade Point Average (MAGPA) calculations in force in any given year, or in the absence of any defined MAGPA, by weighting the first of the final three full-time years by 1, the second year by 2, and the final year by 3.